sudogene/tp/docs/DeveloperGuide.md

 </div>

-The following shows the sequence flow for the `mark-attend` command:
+The following shows the sequence flow for the `mark-attendance` command:

 ![MarkAttendanceSequenceDiagram](images/MarkAttendanceSequenceDiagram.png)